AndyCrowd/safe-disk-wiper/README.md

 # safe-disk-wiper
 Using additional security checks to avoid wiping of mounted partitions.

-It is dangerous to wipe a device directly from your working system because if you occasionally will mistyped destination device it will destroy it!
+It is dangerous to wipe a device directly from your working system because if you occasionally will do typo of the destination device it will destroy it!

 The script will help you by doing checks before starting to wipe them.